Self-isolation won’t stop our service teams keeping people safe

 Teams like Molly’s can give aftercare for up to 12 weeks, providing essential support for the NHS.

-But during the coronavirus crisis, working days are not normal.
+But during the Covid-19 crisis, working days are not normal.
 Lockdown means face-to-face visits with vulnerable or elderly people must be avoided, and some of our staff and volunteers are self-isolating because of underlying health conditions.
 Following social isolation guidelines while protecting services users and staff has set an unprecedented challenge.

 Thankfully, our teams have adapted quickly.